 West Texas Intermediate (WTI)

-A light sweet crude oil, with gravity of around 40 on the American Petroleum Institute (API) gravity scale and low sulfur content.
+- Gravity of around 40 on the American Petroleum Institute (API) scale

 OPEC Reference Basket

-The weighted average of the mix of crudes produced in the OPEC region.
-It is heavier than both WTI and Brent.
+- Weighted average of the mix of crudes produced by OPEC

 Oil Price: What Price is Oil Trading At?

 West Texas Intermediate

 In financial terms, oil is a “fungible” commodity, which means that specific grades of oil are identical for oil trading purposes, regardless of where they were produced.
 For example, a contract for 1,000 barrels of WTI crude will be exactly the same product whether the oil was extracted in Texas or North Dakota.

 As with all commodities, supply and demand play a major role in oil pricing, although the global pool of oil and the ease with which oil moves around the world levels some of natural price pressures of supply and demand.
 It also tends to somewhat limit the influence of one particular producer or other in the global market.

 In addition, new resources have come online, specifically Canadian oil sands and U.S. shale oil, which add to the global supply, exerting downward force on oil prices in times of heavy demand.
 However, extraction costs for these resources mean these oils are only competitive in a lower supply and therefore higher price environment.